 How are my rates calculated?

-Joan owns a residential property in Ballarat Central.
-Her valuation and rates notice shows her Capital Improved Value (CIV) as $425,000 in 2021-22.
-Joan’s amount payable would be calculated as:
+For example, if Joan owns a residential property in Ballarat Central and her property valuation and rates notice shows her Capital Improved Value (CIV) as $425,000 in 2022/23, Joan’s amount payable would be calculated as the following:

 |Green waste services charge||1 x $72.00||$72.00|